trueos/trueos-docs/trueos-handbook/introducing.rst

 VirtualBox is a popular virtualization software available in |trueos|.
-Installing VirtualBox through the |sysadm| :sysclbk:`AppCafe <appcafe>` or :command:`pkg install virtualbox-ose` on the command line, will install all required dependencies.
-If installing |trueos| inside a virtual machine, or "guest" installing the virtualbox-ose-additions package (also known as VirtualBox Guest Additions) will greatly improve the performance of |trueos| or any other guest operating system.
-The guest additions add mouse pointer integration, shared folders between the host and guest (depending on the guest), better video support, and a shared clipboard.
+Installing VirtualBox through the |sysadm| :sysclbk:`AppCafe <appcafe>` or typing :command:`pkg install virtualbox-ose` on the command line will install all required dependencies.
+If installing |trueos| inside a virtual machine, referred to as a "guest", installing the "virtualbox-ose-additions" package (also known as VirtualBox Guest Additions) will greatly improve the performance of |trueos| or any other guest operating system.
+The guest additions add mouse pointer integration, shared folders between the host and guest (depending on the guest OS), improved video support, and a shared clipboard.

   .. note:: VirtualBox does not currently support the shared folders
 	    feature with a |trueos| guest.
-To share files between the host, and a |trueos| guest, use NFS share.
+To share files between the host and a |trueos| guest, use an NFS share.

 Please see the `VirtualBox <https://www.virtualbox.org/>`_ website for additional information.
 `VirtualBox Guest Additions <http://www.virtualbox.org/manual/ch04.html>`_ for more information about what is supported and how to use them.

-The guest additions add mouse pointer integration, shared folders between the host and guest, better video support, and a shared clipboard.

 .. note:: The first time running VirtualBox on a |trueos| system, a background script automatically gives the user account that started VirtualBox the permissions required to run the application.
 This might break existing shortcuts to VirtualBox.
-To fix the shortcut, logout and in again.
+To fix the shortcut, log out and in again.

 ..
 TODO: This section about VirtualBox on other OS' should be removed.
    Information about other host systems is not necessary or even needed